Resident Life

 • Resident mentorship program (each resident is paired with a training mentor)

-• Weekly intern process group; monthly process group for each class PGY2-4
+• Weekly intern process group; monthly process group for PGY2; options for ongoing process group per class preferences

-• Protected didactic time during Academic Half-Day for all four years
+• Protected didactic time including lunch during Academic Half-Day for all four years

 Hear from Residents